 - A former employee feels disgruntled after being fired.

 - A potential employer searches online for information about you.
 They may not find anything bad, but there may not be enough good, positive things published online either to support the things you have listed in your job application.

-This is the end of Section 1
+This is the end of Part 1